Information About Your Tumor

 The two most informative factors in determining your treatment are the tumor size and the extent of lymph node involvement.
 Other helpful information is tumor grade, hormone receptor status, ploidy and S-phase.

-- Estrogen receptor (ER) and Progesterone receptor (PR) - are proteins found in some breast cancer cells to which estrogen and progesterone will attach.
+Estrogen receptor (ER) and Progesterone receptor (PR).
+Proteins found in some breast cancer cells to which estrogen and progesterone will attach.
 A special test measures the amount of these proteins in breast cancer tissue.
 Breast cancer cells that are estrogen receptor positive (ER+) are more likely to need the estrogen to grow.
 Breast cancer cells that are progesterone positive (PR+) also are more likely to need estrogen to grow.
 Breast cancer that is ER or PR positive usually responds to hormonal estrogen treatment, like tamoxifen.

-- Ploidy and S-phase (proliferative fraction) - A special technique used to tell whether abnormal amounts of DNA are present in the cancer cells (aneuploidy) and how many cells are dividing at any point in time ( percent S-phase).
+Ploidy and S-phase (proliferative fraction).
+Special technique used to tell whether abnormal amounts of DNA are present in the cancer cells (aneuploidy) and how many cells are dividing at any point in time ( percent S-phase).
 These characteristics can sometimes be used to estimate the aggressiveness of the tumor.

 In some situations, they can be useful, in addition to other means, for assessing response to treatment.
 They have not been shown to be useful in detecting if a cancer has come back or in detection of early breast cancer.